HumphreyKwok/WYSIWYG-form-demo/README.md

 11. add the WYSIWYG panel:

 - create form and field model in prisma schema [ x ]
-- read and display froms at the preview section [ ]
+- read and display froms at the preview section [ x ]
 - add a create button at the edit section to create form field [ ]
 - add an update button at the edit section to update form field [ ]
 - add a delete button at the edit section to delete form field [ ]